Chapter in this post:

 I have dealt more intensively with the topic of thermal compounds in the last few days and recently wrote an article with one Comparison of the Thermal Grizzly thermal pastes written.
 I came across various other manufacturers such as Alpenföhn, Coollaboratory (yes, with two L!), Arctic, Innovation Cooling, Phobya and thought to myself which would be the best thermal paste.

-There are basically two product groups here: On the one hand, the usual thermal pastes, which are non-conductive and have a consistency between skin cream and toothpaste.
-On the other hand, there are the newer thermal pastes that are based on liquid metal and for this reason often have the term "liquid metal" in the product name.
-These are already liquid at room temperature and have the problem that they are electrically conductive due to the metals, which carries a certain risk if you "mess around" with the thermal paste on the motherboard or the graphics card.
+There are basically two product groups here: On the one hand, the usual heat-conducting pastes, which are non-conductive and have a consistency between skin cream and toothpaste.
+On the other hand, there are the newer thermal pastes that are based on liquid metal and for this reason often have the term “liquid metal” in the product name.
+These are already liquid at room temperature and have the problem that they are electrically conductive due to the metals, which entails a certain risk if you “stick around” with the thermal paste on the motherboard or graphics card.

-A very important warning at this point: While normal thermal paste has no problem with metals in the computer, liquid metal thermal paste only gets along with "noble" metal, which unfortunately does not include aluminum.
-If the gallium from the paste comes into contact with an aluminum heat sink, it decomposes it and forms an alloy on the surface, which is an insulating layer and therefore even worse than if no heat sink had been attached.
-If you want to take a look at what just a few drops of gallium can do to an aluminum heat sink, you can do that watch it in the video here.
+A very important warning at this point: While normal thermal paste has no problem with metals in the computer, liquid metal thermal paste only gets along with "more noble" metal, which unfortunately does not include aluminum.
+If the gallium from the paste comes into contact with an aluminum heatsink it will decompose and form an alloy on the surface, which is an insulating layer even worse than not having a heatsink attached.
+If you want to see what just a few drops of gallium can do to an aluminum heat sink, you can watch it in the video here.
 A screenshot from it is included here:

-The use of liquid metal thermal paste is usually not a problem on the CPU, since the heatsinks of the same are almost always nickel-plated or have a copper base.
+The use of the liquid metal thermal paste is on the CPU Usually not a problem, as the heat sinks are almost always nickel-plated or have a copper base.
 Gallium does not attack these metals.
-In the case of the GPU (graphics card processor), however, the processor is exposed and it is often not clear what metal the heatspreaders are made of.
-Applying the liquid metal paste can damage the processor and make the graphics card unusable.
+However, with the GPU (graphics card processor), the processor is exposed and it is often not clear what metal the heat spreaders are made of.
+Applying the liquid metal paste can potentially damage the processor and make the graphics card unusable.

 With so many disadvantages and risks, there must be an advantage of the liquid metal thermal paste: They improve heat dissipation compared to a normal thermal paste by a factor of 5 to 10.
 For this reason, these pastes are particularly popular with hobbyists who like theirs Want to massively overclock computers.
 For users who only want to put fresh thermal paste under their CPU heat sinks, it is rather less recommended.